dydxprotocol/v4-documentation/pages/validators/preparing_for_genesis.md

 ***By using, recording, referencing, or downloading (i.e., any “action”) any information contained on this page or in any dYdX Trading Inc. ("dYdX") database, you hereby and thereby agree to the [v4 Terms of Use](https://dydx.exchange/v4-terms) and [Privacy Policy](https://dydx.exchange/privacy) governing such information, and you agree that such action establishes a binding agreement between you and dYdX.***

-***Update 8/3/2023***: the following has been updated for the second public testnet `dydx-testnet-2` scheduled to launch on 8/9/2023.
+***Update 9/1/2023***: the following has been updated for the 3rd public testnet `dydx-testnet-3`.

-## For Existing Validators of `dydx-testnet-1`
+## For Existing Validators of `dydx-testnet-2`
-The current testnet `dydx-testnet-1` will be turned down on 8/7/2023 and the next testnet `dydx-testnet-2` will launch on 8/9/2023.
-If you plan to use the same machine instance for both networks, please make sure you create **a separate home directory** for `dydx-testnet-2`.
-When running any command with `dydxprotocold`, please explicitly pass in `--home=<directory_of_your_choice>` and `--chain-id=dydx-testnet-2` to specify which network the command is intended for.

-Alternatively, you are also welcomed to use a separate machine for `dydx-testnet-2` if that's easier.
+The current testnet `dydx-testnet-2` will be turned down on 9/11/2023 and the next testnet `dydx-testnet-3` will launch on 9/12/2023.
+If you plan to use the same machine instance for both networks, please make sure you create **a separate home directory** for `dydx-testnet-3`.
+When running any command with `dydxprotocold`, please explicitly pass in `--home=<directory_of_your_choice>` and `--chain-id=dydx-testnet-3` to specify which network the command is intended for.
+Alternatively, you are also welcomed to use a separate machine for `dydx-testnet-3`

 ## Goals